frankkramer-lab/Nursing-Quality-Indicators-in-German-FHIR-Implementations/README.md

-# Nursing-Quality-Indicators-in-German-FHIR-Implementations
-Evaluation of the Availability of Nursing Quality Indicators in German FHIR Implementations
+# Evaluation of the Availability of Nursing Quality Indicators in German FHIR Implementations

-## Steffen NETZBAND, Katharina OTT, Florian AUER and Frank KRAMER
+***Steffen NETZBAND, Katharina OTT, Florian AUER and Frank KRAMER***

 *IT-Infrastructure for Translational Medical Research, University of Augsburg, Germany*